 As with any smartphone, the iPhone's weakest link is its battery.
-Treating your Li-ion with respect will not only extend the life and usefulness of your new phone, but also boost its resale value—just in case you decide to dump to back on the market prematurely.
+Treating your Li-ion with respect will not only extend the life and usefulness of your new phone, but also boost its resale value—just in case you decide to dump it back on the market prematurely.

 There are a couple of different ways to give your battery the respect it deserves, but it boils down to three main points: